celo-org/celo-monorepo/packages/web/src/content/code-of-conduct.md

   * Other attributes

 * Posting or displaying sexually explicit or violent material.
-* Deceptive, fraudulent, or otherwise misleading communications or actions.
+* Deceptive, fraudulent, or otherwise misleading communications or actions, including attempts to manipulate the price of any digital assets.
 * Posting or threatening to post other people’s personally identifying information ("doxing").
 * Personal insults, including but not limited to those related to gender, sexual orientation, race, religion, or disability.
 * Inappropriate photography or recording.